Chiropractic Care and The Flu Epidemic of 1917-18

 Do not delay urgent or routine care because of COVID-19.
 Seek immediate care for severe or sudden health events or emergencies.
 Delaying medical care can be a threat to your health and well-being.

-PLEASE NOTE: If you have been feeling ill, or around someone who has been feeling ill with unusual or known related COVID-19 or flu symptoms, please allow your activities to be suspended and self-quarantine and please do not call the offices of Dr. Brian Short, DC to schedule an appointment.
+PLEASE NOTE: If you have been feeling ill, or around someone who has been feeling ill with unusual or known related COVID-19 or flu symptoms, please allow your activities to be suspended and self-quarantine.